-The full list of supported data sources: AWS tagged resources, Confluence pages, Dropbox files and folders, Figma files, projects, and teams, GitHub PRs, issues, and repo metadata, Google Drive docs and spreadsheets, Google Groups groups, Greenhouse job posts, Guru cards, Hound-indexed code, Jenkins job names, Jira issues, Lingo assets, PagerDuty schedules and services, Pingboard employees, Rollbar projects, Slack messages and channels, TalentLMS courses, Zoom rooms, and arbitrary websites (such as this blog itself) via sitemaps.
+The full list of supported data sources: AWS tagged resources, Confluence pages, Dropbox files and folders, Figma files, projects, and teams, GitHub PRs, issues, and repo metadata, Google Drive docs and spreadsheets, Google Groups groups, Greenhouse job posts, Guru cards, Hound-indexed code, Jenkins job names, Jira issues, Lingo assets, Notion pages, PagerDuty schedules and services, Pingboard employees, Rollbar projects, Slack messages and channels, TalentLMS courses, Trello boards, cards, members, and workspaces, Zoom rooms, and arbitrary websites (such as this blog itself) via sitemaps.

 Metasearch at Duolingo